📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution Dr Beraza holds the project license enabling studies of the Salmonella infection and impact on liver function in M. musculus.
 Her team provided the expertise in immune cell isolation from the liver.

-Impact We are writing the manuscript, running title: Low protein diet exerts protective effect on liver function upon Salmonella infection.
+Impact We have published the article: Low protein diet exerts protective effect on liver function upon Salmonella infection.
+Generated findings were a basis for a PhD project that will commence in October 2025 as a part of BBSRC DTP program.

 Start Year 2021